Bećarac: History

+It is believed that bećarac originates with the abolishment of the Croatian Military Frontier.

+It was studied by Friedrich Salomon Krauss, born in Požega, who collected around two thousand bećarac songs.

+UNESCO's protection

 In 2009, Croatia submitted the bećarac among others for inclusion in the UNESCO Intangible Cultural Heritage Lists.
 In 2010, the attempt was again unsuccessful, and English translations were made for better reference.
 In 2011, it was included in the list.